mukulpadwal/ChitraSetu/README.md

     ```bash
     git push origin feature-branch
     ```
-5. Open a pull request.
+5. Open a **pull request**.

-Thank you for using SnapTrade!
+Thank you for using **ChitraSetu**!
 If you have any questions or feedback, please feel free to open an issue or contact us directly.